-If you are under age 591⁄2, you will have to pay the 10% additional income tax on early distributions for any taxable payment from an employer plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
-In the case of designated Roth accounts, these taxable payments include earnings allocated to the payment that are not qualified distributions if you are under age 591⁄2.
+If you are under age 591⁄2, you will have to pay the 10% federal early withdrawal penalty for any taxable payment from an employer plan (including amounts withheld for income tax) that you do not roll over, unless one of the exceptions listed below applies.
 This tax is in addition to the regular income tax on the payment not rolled over.

-The 10% additional income tax does not apply to the following payments from an employer plan or IRA:
+The 10% federal early withdrawal penalty does not apply to the following payments from an employer plan or IRA:

-- Payments made after you separate from service if you will be at least age 55 in the year of the separation (does not apply to payments from an IRA). - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) (exception applies to IRA without regard to separation from service). - Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you (1) will be at least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan. - Payments from a tax-qualified plan or section 403(b) plan made after you separate from service if you provided firefighting services and you (1) will be at least age 50 in the year of the separation or (2) have at least 25 years of service under the Plan. - · Payments made due to disability. - · Payments made while you are terminally ill. - Payments after your death. - Payments from a governmental section 457(b) plan, unless the payment is from a separate account holding rollover contributions that were made to the Plan from a qualified plan, a section 403(b) plan, or an IRA. - · Corrective distributions of contributions that exceed tax law limitations. - Payments made directly to the government to satisfy a federal tax levy. - · Cost of life insurance paid by the Plan. - Payments made under a qualified domestic relations order (QDRO) (not applicable to IRA; special rule applies for IRAs under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse). - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year). - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days. - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - Phased retirement payments made to federal employees. - · Roth conversions/rollovers. - Payments of up to \$5,000 made to you from a defined contribution plan if the payment is a qualified birth or adoption distribution. - Payments of up to \$22,000 made in connection with federally-declared disasters. - IRA Only: (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, (3) payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status), and (4) payments of net income attributable to an excess IRA contribution made in a calendar year where such amounts are distributed by tax return deadline for the year (including extensions) and no deduction is allowed for the excess contribution.
+- Payments made after you separate from service if you will be at least age 55 in the year of the separation (does not apply to payments from an IRA) - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) (exception applies to IRA without regard to separation from service) - Payments from a governmental plan made after you separate from service if you are a public safety employee and you are at least age 50 in the year of the separation - Payments made due to disability - Payments after your death - Payments from a governmental 457(b) plan, unless the payment is from a separate account holding rollover contributions that were made to the Plan from a qualified plan, a section 403(b) plan, or an IRA - Corrective distributions of contributions that exceed tax law limitations - Payments made directly to the government to satisfy a federal tax levy - Cost of life insurance paid by the Plan - Payments made under a qualified domestic relations order (QDRO) (not applicable to IRA; special rule applies for IRAs under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse) - Payments up to the amount of your deductible medical expenses

+- Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution. - Roth conversions/rollovers - IRA Only: (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, and (3) payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).

-Note: Eligible rollovers into a governmental section 457(b) plan that were previously subject to the 10% additional income tax for early distributions will continue to be subject to that penalty at the time of withdrawal unless you are over age 591⁄2 or some other exception applies.
+Note: Eligible rollovers into a governmental 457(b) plan that were previously subject to the 10% federal early withdrawal penalty will continue to be subject to that penalty at the time of withdrawal unless you are over age 591⁄2 or some other exception applies.